 In seeking to create a hedge against a Fund's downside equity exposure, Milliman primarily intends to purchase and sell (or write) either OTC options and/or exchange-traded options on some or all of the common stocks contained in the applicable Fund's Investable Universe and/or indices or ETFs representing those common stocks.
 The Buffer Hedging Strategy is currently anticipated to provide a hedge against any losses that a Fund incurs that are greater than 5% but less than 20% of the Fund's equity exposure.
 The magnitude of such Buffer Range for a Fund will depend upon prevailing market conditions and other factors on the day Milliman transacts in the options contracts for that Fund.
 While the Buffer Hedging Strategy is intended to provide a hedge as described above, there is no guarantee that the Buffer Hedging Strategy will be successful for either Fund.
 In addition, implementation of the Buffer Hedging Strategy could result in a Fund foregoing some of the upside returns on its long equity exposure because of the impact options writing would have on the Fund's portfolio.
 Namely, when Milliman writes options contracts, it gives the purchasers of those options contracts ("Options Buyers") the right to exercise those options contracts in return for a premium payment.
-The Options Buyers will typically exercise their options contracts if the strike prices of such options.
-As a result, a Fund's ability to profit from increases in the value of its equity portfolio is limited because, in rising markets, the Options Buyers likely will exercise those options contracts or above the options' respective strike prices.
+The Options Buyers will typically exercise their options contracts if the strike prices of such options are exceeded by the value of their reference assets (in the case of the Funds, such reference assets are generally common stocks included in the Funds' portfolios).
+As a result, a Fund's ability to profit from increases in the value of its equity portfolio is limited because, in rising markets, the Options Buyers likely will exercise those options contracts once the values of the reference assets of such options rise to or above the options' respective strike prices.
 Accordingly, the options contracts written to effect the Buffer Hedging Strategy will limit the Fund's potential upside returns.

 OTC options are traded and privately negotiated in the OTC market and are subject to counterparty risk of the writer of the options contract.
 Many counterparties to OTC options are financial institutions, such as banks and broker-dealers, and their creditworthiness (and ability to pay or perform) may be negatively impacted by factors affecting financial institutions generally.
-Exchange-traded options, which include FLexible EXchange® Options ("FLEX Options"), are options contracts that trade on an exchange but provide an investor with the ability to customize key contract terms like strike price, style and expiration date, while achieving price discovery (i.e., determining market prices) in competitive, transparent auctions markets and avoiding the counterparty exposure of OTC options positions.
+Exchange-traded options, which include FLexible EXchange[®] Options ("FLEX Options"), are options contracts that trade on an exchange but provide an investor with the ability to customize key contract terms like strike price, style and expiration date, while achieving price discovery (i.e., determining market prices) in competitive, transparent auctions markets and avoiding the counterparty exposure of OTC options positions.
 Exchange-traded options are guaranteed for settlement by the OCC, a market clearinghouse that guarantees performance by counterparties to certain derivatives contracts.
 FLEX Options are exchange-traded options contracts with uniquely customizable terms.
 The options contracts purchased by Milliman on behalf of the Funds may be American style options (i.e., options that are exercisable only on the expiration date).
 The exchange-traded options that may be utilized by Milliman are listed on the Chicago Board Options Exchange.
 Milliman is not restricted in its use of OTC or exchange-traded options and may use either type to achieve the Funds' principal investment strategies.